+What is the FCA?
 The Financial Conduct Authority (FCA) was established on April 1, 2013, under the responsibility of conduct and related precautionary regulation from the Financial Services Authority.
 FCA is an independent government agency responsible for the treasury.
-It regulates 58,000 financial firms and markets in the UK and acts as an alert regulator for more than 18,000 of these organizations.
+It regulates 58,000 financial firms and markets in the UK and acts as an alert regulator for more than 18,000 organizations.
 Its purpose is that markets work well for large and small businesses.
-In general, banks, independent financial advisors, mutual communities are businesses under the supervision of FCA.
+In general, banks, independent financial advisors, and mutual communities are businesses under The Financial Conduct Authority's supervision.

-FCA is the body responsible for the regulation of the financial service industry in the UK.
-FCA operates independently of the UK government and is promoted as the successor to the Financial Services Authority (FSA).
+Financial Conduct Authority is the body responsible for the regulation of the financial service industry in the UK.
+Financial Conduct Authority operates independently of the UK government and is promoted as the Financial Services Authority (FSA).
 FCA's goals include protecting consumers, increasing competition, and managing the integrity of the market.
-FCA's main focus is to regulate the behavior of financial firms in the retail and wholesale sectors.
+The Financial Conduct Authority's main focus is to regulate financial firms' behavior in the retail and wholesale sectors.
 As part of this focus, it has the power to investigate abuse, regulate the marketing of financial products, and manage minimum standards.

 Request a demo and learn how Sanction Scanner protects your firm from the Financial Crimes.Request Demo